The Unspoken Truth About Living Abroad

 Missing rent payment or any other monthly obligation either means you will accumulate more interest or get kicked out of your apartment.
 Any other incidental expense can drill a hole in your financial pocket.
 A while back, I locked myself out of my room with the main and spare keys in my room.
 The landlord’s spare key for some reason couldn’t open my door.
 I had to bear the financial responsibility of calling a locksmith.
 It’s not like Nigeria where you can call a carpenter on the roadside and pay 1000 naira.
 The expenses hurt me because I could have avoided it by putting my spare key outside of my room.

 Making friends and missing friends

-There will be a lot of sad and lonely nights.
-For some people, it might be the thing that leads them into depression.
+There will be a lot of sad and lonely nights in the beginning.
+For some people, it might be the thing that leads them to depression.
 In this period you miss spending family time and having your family present.
-It is in this time you know who is your friend as some friendships intensify while some will fade.
+It is at this time you know who is your friend as some friendships intensify while some will fade.
 It is hard to make friends especially if you lived in a particular country all your life.
 Yes, you make new friends but it will never be the same as the ones you have back home.

 Always converting the currency

 As a new immigrant in another country, you will be tempted to constantly convert the currency to the local currency of where you are from.
 This will just give you a lot of headaches and hypertension if you are from a place like Nigeria wherein 2023, the exchange rate to USD dollar is about 750 naira.
 As a student, your struggles are even worse because you are relying on money sent from home and hoping the exchange rate to be in your favour to meet every need.
 You will think earning the equivalent of 1 million Naira in the western world will be a sign that you are living well, but you will soon realize that is far from the truth.